All Episodes

 Common sense would tell us this.

-Uh Hollander points to the uh the great strides that have been made toward improving and protecting the environment in the affluent democracies.
+Hollander points to the great strides that have been made toward improving and protecting the environment in the affluent democracies.

 He makes the case that the essential prerequisite for sustainability is a global transition from poverty to affluence, coupled with a transition to freedom and democracy.

-It takes a close look at the major environment and resource issues, population growth, climate change, agriculture and food supply, fisheries, forests, fossil fuels, water and air quality, uh, solar and nuclear power.
+The real environmental crisis, the title of the book, it takes a close look at the major environment and resource issues, population growth, climate change, agriculture and food supply, fisheries, forests, fossil fuels, water and air quality, solar and nuclear power.

 In each case, Hollander finds compelling evidence that economic development and technological advances can relieve such problems as food shortages, deforestation, air pollution, and land degradation, and provide clean water, adequate energy supplies, and improved public health.

-So whereas in this country, if the bald eagle is protected, in a poor country where it's not, you go out and capture whatever you can to eat it because it's all you can do because you can't, you know, you don't have refrigeration, you don't have transportation, you don't have it's catch, it's still catch what you eat and eat it tonight.
+So whereas in this country, if the bald eagle is protected in a poor country where it's not, you go out and capture whatever you can to eat it because it's all you can do because you can't, you know, you don't have refrigeration, you don't have transportation, you don't have just it's it's catch, it's still catch what you eat and eat it tonight.

 And whatever you can catch, you eat.

-He asks us to look beyond the media's doomsday rhetoric about the state of the environment, because most of it's simply not true, and to commit much more of our resources were to do the most good, lifting the world's population out of poverty.
+He asks us to look beyond the media's doomsday rhetoric about the state of the environment because most of it's simply not true and to commit much more of our resources where they'll do the most good, lifting the world's population out of poverty.

 Amen.